jana-lee/p8105_final_project/p8105_final_project.md

 **Final Products**
-Our team will submit (1) a written report detailing our data collection and analysis, (2) a website and screencast overview of our project and (3) a GitHub repository that holds all this information.
+Our team will submit (1) a written report detailing our data collection and analysis, (2) a website and screencast overview of our project, and (3) a GitHub repository that holds all this information.
 These products will highlight the trend of natural disasters across the United States from 1953 to 2018.